techstop/techstop/content/post/pause-and-resume-wget-downloads.md

 {{< image src="/images/linux/wget.png" alt="wget" width="150px" >}}

 There are many download managers out there that get the job done, but wget is arguably the best one.
 Wget is a linux command line utility to manage all types of downloads.
 Whenever you have any large files to download or need to use the ftp protocol, wget is your best bet.
-I'll show you a few neat ways to use wget.
+You can also use wget to get the file download size without actually downloading the file.
+Let me show you a few neat ways to use wget.

 <!--more-->